twanlass/tdub.co/src/pages/notes/2024-12-21-your-ego-is-showing.md

 On the far right, you blindly build whatever customers ask for.
 You don't think through the second order consequences or take into consideration the larger picture.

-The hard part of course is doing something in the middle – solving customers’ problems _while_ being opinionated about the world you want to exist.
+The hard part of course is doing something in the middle – solving customer's problems _while_ being opinionated about the world you want to exist.

 Building the right thing is hard.
 But it's waaay harder when we're passing judgment on what we think customers should want.